Erebes666/supermarket-simulator-profit-tracker/README.md

 ## Feedback & Bug Reports

 - 🐛 Found a bug?
 [Open an issue](https://github.com/Erebes666/supermarket-simulator-profit-tracker/issues)
 - 💬 Want to chat?
-You can find me in the Supermarket Simulator Discord [Discord](https://discord.gg/noktagames) under the username Nix - Erebe6666
+You can find me in the [Supermarket Simulator Discord](https://discord.gg/noktagames) under the username Nix - Erebe6666